DanRuta/xVA-Synth/README.md

 First, run the scripts in `package.json` to create the electron distributables.
 Second, use pyinstaller to compile the python. `pip install pyinstaller` and run `pyinstaller -F server.spec`.
 Discard the `build` folder, and move the `server` folder (in `dist`) into `release-builds/xVASynth-win32-x64/resources/app`, and rename it to `cpython`.
 Distribute the contents in `xVASynth-win32-x64` and run app through `xVASynth.exe`.

-Run the distributed app once and check the `server.log` file for any problems.
-You may need to copy over asset files from dependencies manually, if they fail to get copied over by pyinstaller.
-For example, librosa has two files in `<your env>Lib/site-packages/librosa/util/example_data` that need to get copied over to `cpython/librosa/util/example_data/` (you may need to create this second directory structure).
+Run the distributed app once and check the `server.log` file for any problems, remove any unnecessary files before distribution.

 Make sure you remove your environment folder, if it is copied over to the distributed output.